marilirulita/linter-ruby/README.md

 - Make sure Ruby is installed on your computer

-- To get your own copy of our project simply clone the repository to your local machine.
+- To get your copy of our project simply clone the repository to your local machine.

 - Open CMD

-- Type the following command into a git shell
+- Type the following command into a git-shell
   ```
   git clone https://github.com/marilirulita/linter-ruby.git
   ```
-- Run the program from command line, then open it in a text editor
+- Run the program from the command line, then open it in a text editor

 ## How to run this project